Itchy Scalp And Dry Hair: 13 Scalp Problems And How To Fix Them

 Although scabies is not common, someone with this condition may have gotten it from an infected individual.
 For example, they may have recently stayed in a hotel or shared accommodation.

-Unfortunately, scabies won't go away on their own and will require proper scalp treatment.
+Unfortunately, scabies won't go away on their own and will require proper scalp treatment for hair loss.
 Constant scratching may lead to further bacterial infection.

 You're advised to talk with a dermatologist immediately if you suspect scabies.
 Over-the-counter (OTC) medication can be ineffective.
 Your dermatologist may recommend permethrin, which also treats lice.